Photography and the Archive Research Centre (PARC)

-PARC was instigated in 2003 by Professor Val Williams and Julian Rodriguez, then Dean of Media at LCC.
-After 15 years as Director – which saw partnerships with the National Media Museum, Tate, Photoworks, Magnum Photos and many others Val Williams stepped down, though she still co-edits the academic journal Photography & Culture.
+PARC was founded in 2003 by Professor Val Williams and Julian Rodriguez, then Dean of Media at London College of Communication.
+Over the next 15 years we saw partnerships with the National Media Museum, Tate, Photoworks and Magnum Photos.
+Val Williams still co-edits the academic journal Photography & Culture.

 Under new leadership we moved our physical archives to the UAL Archive and Special Collections Centre, with whom we work closely.
 We also partner with London College of Communication's Audio Visual team and College Communications Team.

 PARC is currently led by Brigitte Lardinois (Acting Director) Corinne Silva (Research Fellow) and Robin Christian (Administrator).